nevermille/rust-mailjet/README.md

 let res = mailjet.message(&MessageRequest::default()).unwrap_or_default();
 ```

 Those functions have an explicit name, you'll find them easily in the complete documentation or directly in your IDE.
+In the case of multiple routes having the same name, the functions will be prefixed by an action verb like `_create` or `_update`.

 # Simple routes

 Those routes only have a few variables in the url and have no parameters, they appear in the API reference like `/message/{message_ID}`.
-In this case, the function name will be suffixed by `_from_id`.
+In this case, the function name will be suffixed by `_from_*`.

 ```rust
 use mailjet_api_wrapper::Mailjet;